fadeevab/mediator-pattern-rust/README.md

 ## Cross-Referencing with `Rc<RefCell<..>>`

 There is an example of a [Station Manager example in Go][4].
-Trying to make it with Rust leads leads to mimicking a typical OOP through reference counting and borrow checking with mutability in runtime (which has quite unpredictable behavior in runtime with panics here and there).
+Trying to make it with Rust leads to mimicking a typical OOP through reference counting and borrow checking with mutability in runtime (which has quite unpredictable behavior in runtime with panics here and there).

 👉 Here is a Rust implementation: [mediator-dynamic](https://github.com/fadeevab/mediator-pattern-rust/mediator-dynamic)